 Once the background became clearer, three more versions were written.
 This involved identifying possible split points in the script.
 The first split point came from the fact that when Charlie and Olivia arrive at Connie's house, Connie does not answer the door.
 Charlie has a key (because he is her boyfriend).
 Olivia says it is rude of them to walk in.
-So the first split is: whether Olivia allows Charlie to pressure her to come into the house straight away.
-Otherwise she walks in a few minutes later.
+So the first split is: whether Olivia allows Charlie to pressure her to come into the house straight away, or otherwise walks in a few minutes later.
 Another narrative split occurs when Charlie tries to make Olivia drink vodka as part of an experiment he is using to demonstrate the Schrodinger's cat experiment (which he thinks Connie is trying to perform on herself).
 Olivia either takes a drink or refuses to take a drink.
 These two splits lead to four possible endings.

 The story is thus driven by Olivia's strength of character in relation to the obnoxious Charlie.
 She has two main opportunities to resist Charlie's behavior.
-Depending on how many of these she takes, defines which route the film takes, and which of the four endings happen.
-Thus Olivia controls the narrative direction.
+The route the film takes depends on how many of these opportunities she takes, and thus which of the four endings happen.
+Olivia thereby controls the narrative direction.
 The results of the four endings emulate the result of an unentangled two Schrodinger box experiment, where Olivia and Charlie are the two cats: either neither, or one, or both die, as seen in Table 1.

 3.2 Production

 While attempting to transition from four detailed story descriptions to four formal scripts, it became clear how hard it would still be to write full scripts based on the multiple stories.
-Furthermore the writer had become aware of two feature film projects which were based on guided-improvisation by the actors (Goldstein 2013; Doto 2009).
+Furthermore the writer had become aware of two feature film projects which were based on guided-improvisation by the actors involved (Goldstein 2013; Doto 2009).
 He investigated these projects and decided to utilize guided improvisation.
 The two main actors who were finally chosen both had experience of improvising together.
 Because of this approach, there was a longer process of rehearsal with the actors than would normally be found for a short film.
 Once on set the writer / director began to understand why this process worked so much better than the attempt for one person to write four scripts.
 The human brain is used to considering multiple possible paths into the future (Tanaka et al. 2006; Bubic et al. 2010) when taking actions, but it is not used to developing four different paths based on drama going in to the future.
 Most of our experience is of telling and reading single path story.
 This meant that the actors actually developed a better model of the multi-path story than the writer did, as they were thinking more as the agents involved in the actions; whereas the writer was taking a dramatic multi-path overview that does not come naturally to us in our brains or culture.
-In multiple instances, the director had to ask the actors were they were in the paths, or what happened in such and such a path.
+In multiple instances, the director had to ask the actors where they were in the paths, or what happened in such and such a path.
 In spite of this, one of the feared eventualities came to be.
 When viewing cuts of the film it was clear that one of the endings was significantly weaker than the others.

 During editing, it took a while to explain what was required of the professional editor.
 He had never worked in such a multi-path film before, but developed a format for working with standard editing tools to edit a multi-route film.